 Get to know the Peer Health Mentors:

-My name is Azwa and I am in my third year majoring in Political Studies.
+My name is Azwa and I am in my fourth year of Political Studies.
+This is my second year of being a Peer Health Mentor.
 I have been passionate in advocating for mental health ever since I facilitated workshops at national and provincial conferences on mental health.
-Becoming a Peer Health Mentor was a natural thing to sign up for given my previous involvements.
-In my free time I like to do art, to read/write, and martial arts.
+In my free time, I like to do art, to read/write, and martial arts.

 Hello!
 My name is Rowan, and I am a third year Nutrition student -- although this is my fifth year of university overall!
 This is my first year as a Peer Health Mentor.
 I have a lot of passions when it comes to health (such as spreading awareness for resources and services that exist on campus and promoting accessibility in general) and I am excited the share them with everyone this year!
 Outside of academics, I am a long-time member of Girl Guides of Canada and an Irish dancer.